 You can get a whitewashed rustic appearance by using off-white flat paint like chalk.
 Chalk is a flat paint that dries fast and offers that vintage appearance.

-If you use chalk paint with off-white color on your laminate flooring, you’ll get a whitewashed appearance.
+If you use chalk paint with off-white color on your flooring, you’ll get a whitewashed appearance.
 But you should seal chalk paint because the paint isn’t durable enough.

 By Using Clorox Bleach

 You can also lighten the appearance of a laminate floor by using Clorox bleach and warm water.
 To do this, mix 3 tablespoons of bleach in half a gallon of warm water.